chunkypixel/atari-dev-studio/README.md

 Stella is included as part of this extension with many thanks to Stephen Anthony.
 Stella is an external project and can be downloaded separately [here](https://stella-emu.github.io).
 If you enjoy using Stella place consider [donating](https://stella-emu.github.io/donations.html) to ensure it's continued development.

-### A7800 (release 5.0 - 20220401)
+### A7800 (release 5.1 - 20220502)
 A7800 is a fork of the MAME Atari 7800 driver, with several enhancements added:
 * Support for emulation of Proline Joysticks, VCS Joysticks, Lightguns, Paddles, Driving Controllers, Keypads, Trak-Balls, Amiga Mice, and ST Mice.
 * Maria DMA timing has been improved further, with the addition of accurate DMA hole penalties.
-* Improved saturated/normalized colors with palette selection.
+* Selectable and improved palettes with enhanced screen options.
 * Streamlined UI including menu options to have an Atari 7800 system focus.
 * A bug in the existing RIOT emulation has been fixed.
 * POKEY sound emulation improvements.
 * SALLY (CPU) and MARIA (Graphics chip) performance adjustments.
-* Framerate updated to 50Hz/60Hz.
 * Audio indication of no ROM loaded silenced.
 * BIOS files no longer required and made optional.
 * Implementation of XM control registers updated.
+* Graphical register updates made mid-scanline are now displayed mid-scanline.
+* Bankset bankswitching support added.
+* POKEY@800 added for non-banked, supergame, and bankset formats.
+* Machine targets a7800dev and a7800pdev added, which display DMA usage per-scanline.

 MAME compatibility and syntax has been maintained, to allow for the reuse of MAME configuration files and front-ends.